jirkapok/GasPlanner/doc/roadmap.md

 ## Known issues

 * Gas content spinners issue: oxygen content spinner shows not rounded number, where it shouldn't, Setting 15/55 trimix sets the helium to unexpected precise value
+* Wrong time format for durations of the dive longer than 24 hours.
 * When changing altitude, the switch depth changes for EAN50 from 21 m to 24 m.
 It looks like we need to use simple depth converter for founding switch depth
-* When Stop duration exceeds 24 hours, there is no format for the overlapped hours in chart or waypoints table.
 * Fix wrong time format message in console created by plotly

 ## Improvements / Features